JetBrains/intellij-sdk-docs/topics/reference_guide/icons.md

 To create an icon from frames with different delays, use `AnimatedIcon.Frame`.
 Each frame represents an icon, and a delay until the next frame.

-If you want to show somewhere that there is a long process, you can use the predefined `AnimatedIcon.Default` loader icon.
+Use the predefined `AnimatedIcon.Default` loader icon to indicate a long process.
 This icon has a larger `AnimatedIcon.Big` version.

 ## Icon Tooltips

-Register resource bundle via `com.intellij.iconDescriptionBundle` extension point to provide tooltips automatically for all [`SimpleColoredComponent`](%gh-ic%/platform/platform-api/src/com/intellij/ui/SimpleColoredComponent.java) renderers.
+Register a resource bundle via `com.intellij.iconDescriptionBundle` extension point to provide tooltips automatically for all [`SimpleColoredComponent`](%gh-ic%/platform/platform-api/src/com/intellij/ui/SimpleColoredComponent.java) renderers.

-Create `icon.<icon-path>.tooltip` key in given resource bundle, where `<icon-path>` is the icon path with leading slash and `.svg` removed and slashes replaced with dots
-(e.g., `/nodes/class.svg` &rarr; `icon.nodes.class.tooltip`).
+Create `icon.<icon-path>.tooltip` key in a resource bundle, where `<icon-path>` is the icon path with leading slash and `.svg` removed and slashes replaced with dots (e.g., `/nodes/class.svg` &rarr; `icon.nodes.class.tooltip`).

 ## New UI Icons